 If you have ever wondered how to bench test a master cylinder or want to know how to bench bleed a brake master cylinder, we’ll clear the air right now.

-It is appropriate to bleed the brake master cylinder before installation, to remove any stored-in air in the cylinder and to help ensure the brake pedal with safe and efficient brake system functionalities.
+It is appropriate to bleed the brake master cylinder before installation to remove any stored air in the cylinder and help ensure the brake pedal has safe, efficient brake system functionality.

-Step 1: mount your master cylinder on a vice.
-Ensure you grip it on the edge that has fitting holes.
-Brake fluids are corrosive, so ensure you put on your PPE, such as gloves and goggles.
+Step 1: Mount your master cylinder on a vice.
+Ensure you grip it at the edge with the fitting holes.
+Brake fluid is corrosive, so ensure you wear PPE, such as gloves and goggles.

 Step 2: Get your new brake fluid and fill the reservoir tank to the max gauge.
-There are various brake fluid types, so ensure you refer to the owner’s service manual to know the right fluid type for your car.
+There are various brake fluid types, so ensure you refer to your owner’s service manual to determine the correct type for your car.
 The fluid type is most likely written on the reservoir tank cover.

 Step 3: You’ll notice the flow of brake fluid from the cylinder outlet ports.
 The fluid can start dripping out immediately or take several minutes.
 This solely depends on the master cylinder you purchased.
 Do not allow the fluid to drop below the minimum gauge, as this will trap air in the system.
-Once the fluid starts flowing adequately, take a block-off plug and block the hydraulic port that is dripping out.
+Once the fluid starts flowing adequately, use a block-off plug to block the hydraulic port that is dripping.
 Most new master cylinders are sold with these ports.
 Wait a few more minutes for the second fluid outlet to start dripping adequately.

-You can apply pressure on the master cylinder center bore with an impact screwdriver do not use a screwdriver that has a sharp-end tip.
+You can apply pressure on the master cylinder center bore with an impact screwdriver.
+Do not use a screwdriver with a sharp tip.

 Step 4: Once the second outlet port starts dripping adequately, depress the plunger in the cylinder and plug in your block-off plugs.
 Make sure the plugs are well-tightened.

 Step 5: The next step is to depress the plunger on the master cylinder.
 You have to do this several times.
 Continue doing this until it gets strong to push.
-This implies that you have pushed the air from the master cylinder back to the reservoir tank – which goes off from there.
+This implies that you have pushed the air from the master cylinder back to the reservoir tank, which goes from there.

-Step 6: Another good tip is gently tapping your cylinder with any pliers types or with screwdrivers you will notice little bubbles coming up to the reservoir tank.
-Once the bubbles stop and you are unable to push the Piston, it means that your bench bleeding is complete.
+Step 6: Another good tip is to gently tap your cylinder with pliers or a screwdriver; you will notice little bubbles rising to the reservoir tank.
+Once the bubbles stop and you are unable to push the Piston, your bench bleeding is complete.

 Do not remove the block-off plugs until you’ve completely installed the master cylinder back in your car.
 Remove the block-off plugs and fix them in your hydraulic lines.
 You still have to bleed your wheels to ensure there is no trapped-in air in your brake systems.
 You have to refer to your vehicle owner’s service manual to know your brake bleeding sequence.
 For visual clarification on how to do this, kindly check out this video: